 Can I use another nut butter or skip it altogether?

-- You can omit the peanut butter/but butter altogether for a plain chocolate chia pudding.
+- Feel free to omit the peanut butter/nut butter altogether for a plain chocolate chia pudding/ nut-free option.

 Can I use PB2 (powdered peanut butter) if I want to reduce the calorie amount?